-- Documenting oral wisdom traditions – Capturing oral wisdom traditions from elders that are being lost and forgotten.
+- Documenting oral wisdom traditions, including capturing oral wisdom traditions from elders that are being lost and forgotten.

-- Traditional herb processing equipment – Prashanti De Jager and villagers are hand-building the equipment to harvest, clean, dry and process the herbs using traditional methods.
+- Traditional herb processing equipment.
+Prashanti De Jager and villagers are hand-building the equipment needed to harvest, clean, dry, and process medicinal herbs using traditional methods.

-- Restoring Naulas – Naulas are the ancient natural springs where some of the world’s purest water comes from.
-The water is used for both drinking and watering the kutki crop.
-Through the years, the springs fall into disrepair and begin to disappear.
-The funds for a traditional Naula structure to be restored will be a deep and fundamental gift to the villagers.
+- Restoring Naulas.
+Naulas are the ancient natural springs where some of the world’s purest water comes from.
+The water is used for both drinking and watering kutki crops.
+Through the years, the springs have fallen into disrepair or have started to disappear. .
+The Foundation funds the construction of traditional Naula structures to help with restoration and preservation.

-- Building community rooms – These meeting rooms will be where elders, villagers and children can gather, learn, and teach.
-Computer technology and solar education will be taught to support their infrastructure.
+- Building community rooms.
+These meeting rooms will be where elders, children, and other villagers can gather, learn, and teach.
+Any energy needs will be met with solar technology.

-- Bees – Thirty yards from the kutki filed are natural bee hives that deed on the kutki flowers.
+- Bees.
+Thirty yards from the kutki fields are natural bee hives that feed on the kutki flowers.
 The kutki field is always buzzing with bees.
-Every home has several hives that are naturally a part of any home built there.
-The hives are holes in the walls that lead to chambers in the walls!
-The bees can be supported more through this project.
+Every home also has several hives that are in part supported by the Foundation.

 Sourcing CITES-certified kutki is essential to the restoration of this powerful Ayurvedic herb.
 We hope you consider sustainably and ethically sourced products through the RARE project.